 You'll find the 25th Street Musical Bridge spanning the Martin Luther King Jr. Freeway (State Route 94) and linking the neighborhoods of Golden Hill to the north and Sherman Heights to the south.
 As its name suggests, the bridge has a unique quality: it plays music.
 The bridge is considered a public work of art and thanks to the chimes which can be rustled on the sides of the bridge you can treat yourself to an artful melody as you walk across it.

 Harper's Topiary Garden in Mission Hills

 There's a fascinating topiary garden tucked away in a San Diego neighborhood.
-Known as Harper's Topiary Garden, this labor of love is the work of Mission Hills residents Edna and Alex Harper.
-Sure, many private yards might have a bush or two shaped into a topiary, but the Harpers' garden is more than that: over 50 creatures and shapes populating their hillside garden, and the public are welcome to to walk by and enjoy.
+Known as Harper's Topiary Garden, this labor of love is the work of Mission Hills residents, Edna and Alex Harper.
+Sure, many private yards might have a bush or two shaped into a topiary, but the Harpers' garden is more than that: over 50 creatures and shapes populating their hillside garden, and the public are welcome to walk by and enjoy.

-Somewhere in the harsh, sparse desert of Borrego Springs roam massive mammoths, serpent, saber tooth, gomphotherium, camel, birds and sloths.
+Somewhere in the harsh, sparse desert of Borrego Springs roam massive mammoths, serpent, saber tooth, Gomphotherium, camel, birds, and sloths.
 Really.
 And it's not some Hollywood movie set.
 In fact, it's one of the most awe-inspiring sculpture displays you may have never heard about.
 Dennis Avery, land owner of Galleta Meadows Estates in Borrego Springs envisioned the idea of adding free-standing art to his property with original steel welded sculptures created by artist/welder Ricardo Breceda, who is based in Perris, California.

-Updated by Gina Tarnacki on June 14, 2016.
+Updated by Gina Tarnacki